 In short, collaboration tools used within your organisation need to be secure.
 At least as safe, and as compliant, as your file storage and core IP - and that means proper encryption.
 They should offer bridging into other messaging platforms, portability and reliability.
 They need to offer a choice of architectures, including both cloud and on-premise, and geographic flexibility.
 All of that should enable you to meet your compliance obligations.
 And finally, it has to deliver on usability; or the whole project is doomed to failure.

 So ultimately you need to ask yourself, does your collaboration tools provide security, freedom and usability?
-If it’s a no, then take a look at New Vector’s products and Matrix….
+If it’s a no, then take a look at Element’s products and Matrix….

 Get in touch for more information.

-Sign up for a free one month trial of Modular, your custom collaboration app (up to five users).
+Sign up for a free one month trial of Element Matrix Services, your custom collaboration app (up to five users).

-Sign up for complete enterprise-wide use of Modular, a fully hosted collaboration tool.
+Sign up for complete enterprise-wide use of Element Matrix Services, a fully hosted collaboration tool.